 Serve, Witness for Justice and Peace, World Peace

-• The Rosary & a Variety of Prayer Experiences
+• A Variety of Prayer Experiences – meditation, scriptural reflections.

 • Conflict and Resolution, Socialization Skills

 • Anti-Bullying Program

 • Scripture Study